Modern Slavery Statement 2024 - 2025

 6. working in line with the Modern Slavery Act 2015 and new emerging laws, policies, and guidance

-We have created a Modern Slavery Working Group with partners, in which we share and develop information, tools and resources to tackle modern slavery.
-Through this partnership, we have increased our network and put modern slavery on the agenda for many other agencies and organisations, and this is being more widely recognised.
-We joined the Pan-London Data Project run by Stop the Traffik to map our data to better understand our local context and guide our work.
+We have expanded our Modern Slavery Working Group with partnership to include partners outside of the Local Authority, including statutory and voluntary partners, to ensure a holistic approach to tackling modern slavery in Bexley.
+Here, we share and develop information, tools and resources.
+Through this partnership, we have put modern slavery on the agenda for many other agencies and organisations, and this is being more widely recognised.

 We have developed a local authority internal referral process to ensure all required steps are followed.
 We have also developed an adult and child referral checklist for practitioners to follow an in-depth guidance tool and ensure all partners are involved in the safeguarding of victims.

 We keep updated of changing laws, policies and guidance and update our own policies and practices accordingly.
 We do this by participating in local, regional, and national networks and learning from best practice of other local authorities and partnerships.
-We report to the Bexley Community Safety Partnership bi-annually on our modern slavery work to ensure oversight of delivery against the Modern Slavery and Exploitation Strategy.
+We report to the Bexley Community Safety Partnership quarterly on our modern slavery work to ensure oversight of delivery against the Modern Slavery and Exploitation Strategy.

-Areas of Focus in 2023-2024
+Areas of Focus in 2024-2025

 Our main actions this year are to:

-1. Increase the uptake of modern slavery training borough-wide and across all partners
+1. increase the uptake of modern slavery training borough-wide and across all partners

-2. To increase confidence in understanding of modern slavery duties and ensure all local authority staff know where to access tools and resources
+2. to increase confidence in understanding of modern slavery duties and ensure all local authority staff know where to access tools and resources

-3. To continue to raise awareness of modern slavery and human trafficking, engaging more with local groups and residents
+3. to continue to raise awareness of modern slavery and human trafficking, engaging more with local groups and residents

-4. To risk assess our supply chains and procurement processes and develop practices to mitigate risks identified
+4. to risk assess our supply chains and procurement processes and develop practices to mitigate risks identified

-7. To carry out proactive partnership enforcement activities to disrupt exploitation in at-risk sectors
+5. to carry out proactive partnership enforcement activities to disrupt exploitation in at-risk sectors

 For our five-year Strategy and Toolkit and a longer-term perspective, please refer to our Modern Slavery and Exploitation Strategy 2023-2028.